Get Started as a Developer

 Once you've installed the packages, reference them in your application or site.

-, but you can also copy them into your project assets (see next step).
+, but you can also copy them into your project assets (see "Copying Assets (Alternative Step)").

 Copying Assets (Alternative Step)